gatling/gatling/src/docs/content/reference/current/core/session/feeder/index.md

 {{< alert warning >}}
 Beware that each `readRecords` call will read the underlying source, eg parse the CSV file.
 {{< /alert >}}

+## Count the Number of Records {#recordsCounts}

+Sometimes, you want to know the size of your feeder without having to use `readRecords` and copy all the data in memory.

+{{< include-code "readRecords" java kt scala >}}